Skip to Main Content Skip to Footer Toggle Navigation Menu

 GEOG 204 - Earth and the Environment: Elements of Physical Geography

-This course introduces the student to an area of study that brings together and interrelates patterns and processes that drive Earth's physical environments, including human interactions with the physical environment.
-Among other topics, we will learn about the principles and mechanisms of climate and weather, water resources, landforms, earth surface processes, landscapes, vegetation, and ecosystems at global and regional scales.
+This course offers an introduction to the patterns and processes that shape Earth's physical environments, with a focus on understanding human interactions within these systems.
+Topics covered include the fundamental principles of climate and weather, water resources, landforms, earth surface processes, vegetation, and ecosystem dynamics at global and regional scales.
 We will also learn how the spatial and temporal patterns of these processes are interpreted and understood using maps produced from Geographic Information Systems (GIS), Global Position System (GPS) and satellite imagery.
-Using selected studies we will also examine the social forces that shape many of these systems to gain a broader understanding of the socio-environmental interconnections of these physical environments.
+Using selected studies we will also examine the social forces that interact with many of these systems to gain insights into the broader understanding of the socio-environmental dynamics of these physical environments.
 The course consists of lectures, discussions, hands-on exercises, field excursions, and exams.

 Cross-Listed as: ENVI 204